5.3 Collateral in a Secured Borrowing

 collateral, it does not derecognize the pledged security from its

 balance sheet.
-However, when the security pledged as collateral is
+Similarly, when the security pledged as collateral is

 not recognized on the broker-dealer’s balance sheet, as is the case

-with customer securities, the broker-dealer must recognize an
+with customer securities, the broker-dealer does not recognize an

-obligation to return the customer’s security and a corresponding
+asset or an obligation to return the customer’s security when the

 Note that the same accounting would apply if an entity pledges a

 borrowed security as collateral on a derivative transaction.
-Because
+That

-recognized for the return of the pledged security, with a
+liability for the return of the pledged security or a corresponding

 5.3.3.3.2.2 Securities Lending Without Collateral

-defaults on the term of the secured contract.
-If the borrower
+security or defaults on the term of the secured contract.
+If the

-pledges or sells the security or defaults on the terms of the
+borrower sells the security or defaults on the terms of the lending

-lending arrangement (i.e., does not return the security), it must
+arrangement (i.e., does not return the security), it must recognize

-recognize a liability for the obligation to return the borrowed
+a liability for the obligation to return the borrowed security.
+If

-security.
-If the borrower defaults by not returning the security,
+the borrower defaults by not returning the security, the securities

 security.